framely/community/docs/guide/pingpong.md

 To build your first chatbot, you need to be logged into the Framely platform.
 If you do not know how, please refer to [this guide](/guide/signingup.html).

-Assuming you are already on the framely platform, you should be to find an organisation created for you.
+Assuming you are already on the Framely platform, you should be to find an organisation created for you.

 ![Org example](/images/guide/platform/orgexample.png)